 mTLS (Mutual TLS): One common method to protect the DCR endpoint is using mutual TLS (mTLS).
 Unlike standard TLS, where only the server proves its identity using a certificate, mTLS requires both the client and the server to present valid certificates.
 These client certificates serve as strong, cryptographic proof that the client is trusted and authorized to make registration requests.
 It ensures that only clients with valid client certificates can register.

-JWT-based software statements: Trusted issuers (e.g., a platform operator) sign a JWT containing client metadata.
+JWT-based software statements: Trusted issuers (e.g., a platform operator) sign a JSON web token (JWT) containing client metadata.
 The server verifies the signature before registration.

 As AI agents and microservices take on more autonomy in modern systems, identity and access management must evolve to match their dynamic nature.
 In Model Context Protocol (MCP)-style architectures, where agents execute user tasks, fetch data, or orchestrate workflows, each agent effectively behaves as its own identity-bound client.
+Dynamic client registration (DCR) enables each agent to be treated as a confidential client with its own credentials, enhancing security and scalability.
 Manually managing OAuth2 credentials for these agents simply doesn’t scale.

 Agentic systems are defined by ephemerality.
 A single agent might exist only for a few minutes, just long enough to complete a search query, API call, or transaction, before terminating.
 Pre-registering each of these entities defeats the goal of automation: